 In 1975, Keiichiro Sayano retired and passed the family business to his son, Shoichi Sayano, UCLA graduate and former McDonnell Douglas Aerothermodynamics Engineer.
 The challenge of making traditional Japanese noodles in mass quantities was not exactly on par with aerospace design; however, his commitment to kazoku (family) would eventually lure Shoichi San back to the family business.

-In 2016 after much thought and reflection the time came for Shoichi Sayano to pass along his legacy.
-He did not have any family to pass the business to so he turned to a family friend Gary Kawaguchi, whom he has known and trusted for over 50 years.
-Shoichi Sayano was Gary’s Boy Scout Leader so their families have been connected for a long time.
+In 2016 after much thought and reflection, the time came for Shoichi Sayano to pass along his legacy.
+He did not have any family to give the business to, so he turned to a family friend Gary Kawaguchi, whom he has known and trusted for over 50 years.
+Shoichi Sayano was once Gary’s Boy Scout Leader, so their families have a long history of respect and trust.
 The Nanka Seimen family business is now in the hands of Gary Kawaguchi, owner of Upper Crust Enterprises.
-Upper Crust Enterprises has been producing Authentic Japanese Panko and Tempura Batter mix in Los Angeles, CA for over 35 years.
-Both companies have a shared commitment to kazoku in the workplace so it is a good combination.
-Gary’s knowledge and familiarity with the Japanese community will ensure the tradition and quality foods of Nanka Seimen never waver.
+Upper Crust Enterprises has been producing Authentic Japanese Panko and Tempura Batter mix in Los Angeles, CA, for over 35 years.
+Both companies have a shared commitment to kazoku in the workplace.
+Gary’s knowledge and familiarity with the Japanese community will ensure the tradition, and quality foods of Nanka Seimen never waver.
 We at Nanka Seimen boldly aspire to continue to bring our customers Traditional Quality Noodles and Skins for another 100 years.